Alfresco/alfresco-bm-manager/docs/bm-manager/README.md

 #### Properties:
 * Bean "appPlaceholderConfigurer" loads the "normal spring" properties for the bm-manager from the
-  * config/startup/app.properties: app.release, app.schema, app.inheritance, server.contextPath, server.port
+  * config/startup/app.properties: app.release, app.schema, app.inheritance, server.contextPath, server.port;
   * config/startup/mongo.properties: **Note:** A default value for the mongo.config.host is not specified, to force the user to specify one when starting the bm-manager app up;
-  * and any other : config/startup/*.properties
+  * and any other: config/startup/*.properties

 * The bean "testDefaults" is not used in the bm-manager code.
 It is explained in the [bm-driver documentation](../bm-driver/README.md)